ra0sms/nano-server/README.md

 | Config | IP addresses, saved profiles, network status (client RTT / connection status, local IP) |
 | Settings | Relay names, group modes, TRX serial port and protocol, UART1 transparent relay toggle |
 | Update | Check GitHub for a newer release, view its changelog, apply the update and restart the web panel |

+### Persistent Status Bar & Real-Time Updates

+A **status bar** is shown at the top of every tab with the current PTT state, the transceiver online/frequency indicator, and the client link latency (RTT):

+- **PTT** — turns red (`● PTT: ON`) while transmitting, grey otherwise.
+- **TRX** — `🟢 ONLINE` / `🔴 OFFLINE` plus the live frequency.
+- **Client** — round-trip time to the client PC in milliseconds.

+Live values are pushed to the browser over **Server-Sent Events** (SSE, `GET /events`).
+The server sends a combined snapshot (PTT, relay state, TRX frequency/band/mode, client RTT, band-relay current state) that is emitted only when it changes, replacing the previous per-tab HTTP polling every 2 s.
+This makes status changes appear immediately and reduces load on the device.
+The SSE stream requires an authenticated session (cookies are sent automatically by the browser) and reconnects automatically if dropped.

 ### Band Relay Rules